 Before you head to the London Palladium, it's definitely a good idea to become acquainted with its rich history.
 As one of London's leading musical, comedy, and drama venues, the theater has seen many iconic events and acts take to the stage, and when you visit you really get a sense of history.

-The London Palladium first opened its doors in 1910 and was mainly intended to function as a place to hold "variety performances."
+The famous place first opened its doors in 1910 and was mainly intended to function as a place to hold "variety performances."
 Involving a wide range of acts, from magicians to opera singers, these nights essentially resembled American vaudeville, providing entertainment for almost everyone.
 However, as with many theaters, it hasn't always had booming business.
-By 1928, the owners had gone bankrupt, and a new manager took over, a man who would usher in the London Palladium's first golden age.
+By 1928, the owners had gone bankrupt, and a new manager took over, a man who would usher in its first golden age.

 American Stars in London